Flow-Induced Oscillation in a Rectangular Cavity: A Fluent CFD Guide

 - Reference [1]: Mesbah, M., and S. Majidi.
 “Numerical identification of flow-induced oscillation modes in rectangular cavities using urans.”
 Journal of Applied Fluid Mechanics2 (2020): 703-713.

-Figure 2: the produced Structured grid with denser cells near the critical regions
+Figure 2: The structured grid for the Rectangular Cavity Fluent simulation, with a denser mesh near the critical regions.

 We pride ourselves on presenting unique products at CFDLAND.
 We stand out for our scientific rigor and validity.
 Our products are not based on guesswork or theoretical assumptions like many others.
 Instead, most of our products are validated using experimental or numerical data from valued scientific journals.
 Even if direct validation isn’t possible, we build our models and assumptions on the latest research, typically using reference articles to approximate reality.